OpenFutbol/openfutbol.github.io/_posts/2022-10-10-benfitsofmorepickup.md

 ---
 layout: post
-title: Benfits of more pickup Soccer groups
+title: Benfits of creating more pickup Soccer groups
 date: 2022-10-10 17:39:00
-description: More Pickup Soccer Groups are needed
+description: More community pickup Soccer Groups can benefit our neighborhoods!
 category: organizing

 ---